Airbus A380: Entry into service

 Nicknamed Superjumbo, the first A380, MSN003, was delivered to Singapore Airlines on 15 October 2007 and entered service on 25 October 2007 with flight number SQ380 between Singapore and Sydney.
 Passengers bought seats in a charity online auction paying between $560 and $100,380.
 Two months later, Singapore Airlines CEO Chew Choong Seng stated the A380 was performing better than either the airline or Airbus had anticipated, burning 20% less fuel per seat-mile than the airline's 747-400 fleet.
 Emirates' Tim Clark claimed that the A380 has better fuel economy at Mach 0.86 than at 0.83, and that its technical dispatch reliability is at 97%, the same as Singapore Airlines.
 Airbus is committed to reach the industry standard of 98.5%.

 Emirates was the second airline to receive the A380 and commenced service between Dubai and New York in August 2008.
 Qantas followed, with flights between Melbourne and Los Angeles in October 2008.
 By the end of 2008, 890,000 passengers had flown on 2,200 flights.

-Furthermore, in February 2008, the A380 became the first airliner to fly using synthetic liquid fuel.
+In February 2008, the A380 became the first airliner to fly using synthetic liquid fuel.
 The fuel is processed from gas to liquid form (GTL fuel).
 The flight was 3 hours long, taking off from Filton, UK, and landing in Toulouse, France, and was a significant step in evaluating the suitability of sustainable aviation fuels.